-Richard Marsh’s 1897 novel The Beetle is rip-roaring thriller narrated from four different points of view.
+Richard Marsh’s 1897 novel The Beetle is a rip-roaring thriller narrated from four different points of view.
 In the first, Robert Holt, down on his luck, enters an abandoned house and meets the mysterious Beetle.
 It takes control of his mind through mesmerism, sending him to the home of Paul Lessingham to steal some letters.
 After an altercation, Holt escapes and delivers the letters to the Beetle, who discovers them to be love letters from Marjorie Lindon.
 The Beetle intends to use her to harm Lessingham . . .

 The narrative then switches to the point of view of Atherton, Paul Lessingham’s rival for Marjorie’s affections.
 And so the novel continues, hectic and convoluted with the Beetle causing all kinds of mayhem, through to the final narrative which is told from the perspective of Detective Augustus Champnell.
 Lessingham tells the detective the background to his troubles with the Beetle: twenty years previously he had travelled to Cairo, where he was lured by a young woman and captured by the cult of Isis.
 In her temple, Lessingham had been hypnotised and forced to obey the orders of the high priestess, in which state he had witnessed many sacrifices of women.
 When the control over him weakened, he took the opportunity to attack the high priestess, strangling her until she turned into a scarab.